Colanic acid: Temperature and pH

-Colanic acid begins to accumulate and synthesize at 19 °C. Nutrients modulate the production of colanic acid with maximal production occurring when glucose and proline are used as carbon and nitrogen sources.
-E. coli is a type of Enterobacteriaceae that is commonly used to study the conditions and effects of colanic acid production.
+Colanic acid begins to be synthesized and accumulate at 19 °C. Nutrients modulate the production of colanic acid with maximal production occurring when glucose and proline are used as carbon and nitrogen sources.
+E. coli, a member of the Enterobacteriaceae family, is commonly used to study the conditions and effects of colanic acid production.
 A study showed that E. coli K92 is able to produce colanic acid at temperatures ranging from 19 °C to 42 °C, but it predominates at around 20 °C.

-Colanic acid is typically produced at a low pH.
-A study was conducted to see just how low of a pH E.coli could withstand.
-It was concluded that the production of colanic acid can range from a pH of 2 to a pH of 8; with initial acid adaptation at a pH of 5.5.
+Colanic acid is typically produced at a low pH to protect bacteria from the acidic environment.
+A study was conducted to determine the minimal pH that E.coli could withstand.
+It was concluded that the production of colanic acid can range from a pH of 2 to a pH of 8; with the initial response to acidity occurring at a pH of 5.5.

 Colanic acid production in E. coli is dependent on both lipopolysaccharide structure and glucose availability, because important nucleotide-sugar precursors are needed and provided by both.

 Activation and regulation

 Activation

-2 positive protein regulators are regulated by the RcsA and RcsB genes.
-These two genes go hand-in-hand as RcsA cannot be activated without RcsB.
+At least two positive protein regulators, RcsA and RcsB, are involved in the transcription of the operon for capsule (cps) gene expression in E. coli.
 The activation of colanic acid is due to an initial response to an environmental stimulus such as osmotic shock.
-This stimulus is relayed to MdoH which is tied to the biosynthesis of MDOs.
+This stimulus is relayed to the MdoH gene which is tied to the biosynthesis of MDOs.
 Unstable MDO levels due to changes within the environment, triggers the RcsC sensor to directly or indirectly relay the signal to the RcsB gene, which is a main activator of cps expression.
 The RcsA gene activates its own expression.

 Regulation

 The cps colanic acid operon can control the biosynthesis of colanic acid.
 It is composed of one large transcriptional unit that contains a ugd gene right outside the cps operon.
-It has been shown that the transcriptional antiterminator rfaH promotes said cps transcription synthesis.
-It does by mediating the cps operon and promoting ugd expression.
+It has been shown that the transcriptional antiterminator rfaH promotes said cps transcription.
+It does so by mediating the cps operon and promoting ugd expression.

-A study was conducted to test whether RfaH was able to enhance cps colanic acid transcription for colanic acid production, E. coli K92 wild-type and rfaH mutant strains were grown in Asn and glucose media at 37 °C and analyzed after 120 h of growth.
-At this temperature, it was observed that the deletion of rfaH had dramatically decreased colanic acid production in both media.
+A study was conducted to test whether RfaH was able to enhance cps colanic acid transcription for colanic acid production.
+E. coli K92 wild-type and rfaH mutant strains were grown and analyzed.
+It was observed that the deletion of rfaH had dramatically decreased colanic acid production in both.